dsebastien/d3FarmingXP/README.md

 * * example 2: you have 500.000 xp.
 You enter 500
 * the XP at the beginning of the run (same)
 * the duration (in minutes) of the run
 * * tip: use the stop watch just below the field.
-Start the stopwatch, go get your XP, and hit stop then copy

-The information about runs is kept in your local browser, not on the Web.
+Start the stopwatch, go get your XP, and hit copy when you're done The information about runs is kept in your local browser, not on the Web.

 # Facts for programming geeks
 * HTML5 & new APIs